Maaz Sadaqat

-Maaz Sadaqat (born 15 May 2005) is a Pakistani cricketer, a batting all-rounder who is a left-handed batsman and an occasional slow left-arm orthodox spinner.
+Maaz Sadaqat (Note: معاذ صداقت) (born 15 May 2005) is a Pakistani cricketer, a batting all-rounder who is a left-handed batsman and an occasional slow left-arm orthodox spinner.
 He plays for Khyber Pakhtunkhwa cricket team in domestic cricket.
 He also previously played for the Pakistan national under-19 cricket team.

+Early life

+Maaz Sadaqat was born on 15 May 2005 in Peshawar, Khyber Pakhtunkhwa, Pakistan.
+His elder brother Haroon Sadaqat is also a cricketer.
+He developed his early cricketing roots through club and youth cricket in Peshawar, joining Ashnaghar Cricket Club soon after completing his school-level matriculation.
+He played at the district level for Peshawar U19, and later emerged as one of the top scorers in the regional U19 tournament for Khyber Pakhtunkhwa (KP), which earned him selection in Pakistan's under-19 teams.

 Youth career

 Sadaqat has represented the Khyber Pakhtunkhwa under-19 team in age level cricket.
 He made his under-19 debut for Khyber Pakhtunkhwa on 12 October 2019, against Central Punjab under-19 in the 2019–20 PCB National Under-19s One Day Tournament.
 He picked up a five-wicket haul in that match.
 He was the highest run-scorer for Khyber Pakhtunkhwa in the 2020–21 PCB National Under-19s One Day Tournament, hitting 363 runs including a century.
 In December 2020, he was selected to play for Khyber Pakhtunkhwa in the Second XI Pakistan Cup One-Day Tournament.

 On 14 November 2021, he scored 63 runs against Khyber Pakhtunkhwa Under-19s Whites in the final match of the 2021–22 PCB National Under-19 Cup, helping his team to win the match by 43 runs and become the champions.
 He was the second highest run-scorer overall in that competition hitting 308 runs.
 In December 2021, he was named in Pakistan's under-19 squad for the 2021 ACC Under-19 Asia Cup and 2022 ICC Under-19 Cricket World Cup.

 He also played for the Khyber Pakhtunkhwa Second XI team in the 2022–23 Cricket Associations T20 Cup, where he remained as the leading run-scorer for his team hitting 350 runs from ten matches.
 On 16 December 2022, he scored 64 runs and took 4 wickets, helping his team to defeat Northern by 39 runs in the Cricket Associations Challenge.
 He also became the team's leading run-scorer hitting 423 runs from ten matches.